roboll/helmfile/README.md

    helmfile [global options] command [command options] [arguments...]

 VERSION:
-   v0.92.1
+   v0.138.6

 COMMANDS:
-     deps      update charts based on the contents of requirements.yaml repos     sync repositories from state file (helm repo add && helm repo update) charts    DEPRECATED: sync releases from state file (helm upgrade --install) diff      diff releases from state file against env (helm diff) template  template releases from state file against env (helm template) lint      lint charts from state file (helm lint) sync      sync all resources from state file (repos, releases and chart deps) apply     apply all resources from state file only when there are changes status    retrieve status of releases in state file delete    DEPRECATED: delete releases from state file (helm delete) destroy   uninstalls and then purges releases
-     test      test releases from state file (helm test) build     output compiled helmfile state(s) as YAML list      list releases defined in state file help, h   Shows a list of commands or help for one command
+   deps          update charts based on their requirements repos         sync repositories from state file (helm repo add && helm repo update) charts        DEPRECATED: sync releases from state file (helm upgrade --install) diff          diff releases from state file against env (helm diff) template      template releases from state file against env (helm template) write-values  write values files for releases.
+Similar to `helmfile template`, write values files instead of manifests. lint          lint charts from state file (helm lint) sync          sync all resources from state file (repos, releases and chart deps) apply         apply all resources from state file only when there are changes status        retrieve status of releases in state file delete        DEPRECATED: delete releases from state file (helm delete) destroy       deletes and then purges releases test          test releases from state file (helm test) build         output compiled helmfile state(s) as YAML list          list releases defined in state file version       Show the version for Helmfile. help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --helm-binary value, -b value           path to helm binary (default: "helm") --file helmfile.yaml, -f helmfile.yaml  load config from file or directory. defaults to helmfile.yaml or `helmfile.d`(means `helmfile.d/*.yaml`) in this preference
-   --environment default, -e default       specify the environment name. defaults to default --state-values-set value                set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+   --environment value, -e value           specify the environment name. defaults to "default" --state-values-set value                set state values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
    --state-values-file value               specify state values in a YAML file --quiet, -q                             Silence output.
 Equivalent to log-level warn --kube-context value                    Set kubectl context.
+Uses current context by default --debug                                 Enable verbose output for Helm and set log-level to debug, this disables --quiet/-q effect
-Uses current context by default --no-color                              Output without color --log-level value                       Set log level, default info --namespace value, -n value             Set namespace.
+   --no-color                              Output without color --log-level value                       Set log level, default info --namespace value, -n value             Set namespace.
 Uses the namespace set in the context by default, and is available in templates as {{ .Namespace }}